Aircraft History at Barrow-in-Furness

 Airship officers at Barrow, based at HMS Hermione a support ship which arrived during late September 1910, became interested in the seaplane experiments which were being carried out at Windermere.
 Concerned by the Admiralty’s apparent lack of interest, they formed the Hermione Flying Club, a ground trainer was bought from A. V. Roe and Commander Oliver Schwann (later Air Vice-Marshal Sir, KCB OBE) purchased an Avro D. The Avro D’s engine was only made to function after Herbert Stanley Adams, the pilot of Waterbird at Windermere, correctly re-assembled the rocker gear.

-Captain Reginald Bacon (later Admiral Sir, KCB KCVO DSO), who had supervised the introduction of submarines built by Vickers, Sons & Maxim Ltd (‘Vickers’) into the Royal Navy, submitted a paper on 21 July 1908 to the First Sea Lord, Admiral Sir John Fisher, proposing that Vickers be approached to construct an airship of the Zeppelin-type.
-On 7 May 1909, the Admiralty signed a tender by Vickers for what was the largest and most technically complex aircraft of its day.
+Captain Reginald Bacon (later Admiral Sir, KCB KCVO DSO), who had supervised the introduction of submarines built by Vickers, Sons & Maxim Ltd (‘Vickers’) into the Royal Navy, submitted a paper on 21 July 1908 to the First Sea Lord, Admiral Sir John Fisher, proposing that Vickers be approached to construct a rigid airship of the Zeppelin-type.
+On 7 May 1909, the Admiralty signed a tender by Vickers for His Majesty’s Airship No. 1 (‘HMA No. 1’) which was the largest and most technically complex aircraft of its day.
 Unfortunately, on 24 September 1911 it was wrecked.

 A Whirling Table was erected in 1910 to test full-size propellers for the airship under the conditions of flight.
 ‘The machine is, so far as we are aware, the only one of its kind that has ever been constructed.’ – Flight magazine, 16 July 1910.

-AVRO D (Note the airship in the background of this photo)
+AVRO D (Note HMA No. 1 in the background of this photo)

 UK PATENTS